MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 3. (**Microsoft internal only**) Rely on Subject Name/Issuer certificates.

-This mechanism allows Azure AD to identify a certificate based on SN/I instead of a thumbprint (x5t).
+This mechanism allows Microsoft Entra ID to identify a certificate based on SN/I instead of a thumbprint (x5t).
 It is a stop-gap solution; there are no plans to make it available to non-Microsoft applications.

 This is the preferred solution for Microsoft internal services which are not able to use managed identity.